vndevpro/vndevpro.github.io/_posts/2015-8-30-EF-code-first-ionline.md

 ---
 layout: post
-title: EntityFramework: migrate to latest version on Azure and local database from code
+title: EntityFramework - migrate to latest version on Azure and local database from code
 ---

 When working with EF Code First approach, we must update system database after modified model entities